 The EPBC Act Environmental Offset Policy stipulates that suitable offsets be proportionate to the size and scale of the impact and generally deliver an overall conservation outcome that improves or maintains the viability of MNES (Section 2.1).
-Adani has assessed the residual impacts of the project on MNES against DoTE's Significant Impact Guidelines to determine which MNES are significantly impacted and consequently require offsets.
+Adam has assessed the residual impacts of the project on MNES against DoTE's Environment Protection and Biodiversity Conservation Act 1999 Matters of National Environmental Significance Significant Impact Guidelines 1.1 (Significant Impact Guidelines; 2013) to determine which MNES are significantly impacted and consequently require offsets.
 The project's offset requirements under the EPBC Act are summarised in Table 13.
 All three MNES are confirmed as present within the project site.
 The offsets assessment guide will be completed to quantify the suitability of the offset package for MNES.